 CUTS, SCRATCHES, & BRUISES

-If you have cuts, scratches, or bruises on your eyeball or eyelid, it's important to see a medical professional right away.
-Injuries to the face and head can also affect the surrounding bones and tissue, so getting medical attention quickly is crucial.
+If you experience cuts, scratches, or bruises on your eyeball or eyelid, it's vital to seek emergency eye treatment immediately.
+Injuries to the face and head can impact the surrounding bones and tissue, making prompt medical attention essential.
+For proper eye care guidance, be alert for eye emergency symptoms and act quickly.

 PLEASE DON’T!